Professor Danny Donoghue

 - Donoghue, D. N. M., Galiatsatos, N., Philip, G. & Beck, A. (2001).
 Satellite imagery for archaeological applications: a case study from hte Orontes Valley, Syria.
 In Nato Science Series.
 Bewley, R. 337: 211-223.

-- Galiatsatos, N., Wilkinson, T.J., Donoghue, D.N.M. & Philip, G. (2009).
-The Fragile Crescent Project (FCP): Analysis of Settlement Landscapes Using Satellite Imagery.
-CAA 2009: Making history interactive, Williamsburg, Virginia, USA.
+- Galiatsatos, N., Wilkinson, T.J., Donoghue, D.N.M. & Philip, G. (2009), The Fragile Crescent Project (FCP): Analysis of Settlement Landscapes Using Satellite Imagery, CAA 2009: Making history interactive.
+Williamsburg, Virginia, USA, Williamsburg VA.

-- Galiatsatos, N., Donoghue, D.N.M., Dong, L. & Warburton, J. (2007).
-Assessment of sediment delivery from shallow landslides in upland terrain using 3D remote sensing.
-Proceedings of the 2007 Annual Conference of the Remote Sensing and Photogrammetry Society, Newcastle upon Tyne..
+- Galiatsatos, N., Donoghue, D.N.M., Dong, L. & Warburton, J. (2008), Assessment of sediment delivery from shallow landslides in upland terrain using 3D remote sensing, 2007 Annual Conference of the Remote Sensing and Photogrammetry Society.
+Newcastle upon Tyne, Curran Associates, 331-335.